datalad-handbook/book/docs/basics/101-130-yodaproject.rst

    Replace the ``url`` in the :command:`install` command below with the path to your own ``midtermproject`` Github repository:

-   Note that we performed a *recursive* installation.
-Thus, we don't need to install the ``input/`` subdataset again.
-   Let's start with the subdataset, and see whether we can retrieve the input ``iris.csv`` file.
-This should not be a problem, since it's origin is recorded:

    .. runrecord:: _examples/DL-101-130-125
       :language: console
       :workdir: dl-101/DataLad-101/midterm_project

       $ cd ../../
       $ datalad install -r --source "https://github.com/adswa/midtermproject.git"

+   Note that we performed a *recursive* installation by providing the ``-r`` option.
+Thus, we don't need to install the ``input/`` subdataset anymore.
+   Let's start with the subdataset, and see whether we can retrieve the input ``iris.csv`` file.
+This should not be a problem, since it's origin is recorded:

    .. runrecord:: _examples/DL-101-130-126
       :language: console